mathias-moreira/salesforce-ci-packager/README.md

 💡 **Tip:** Store your `auth-url` as a GitHub secret to keep your credentials secure!

 ⭐ If you find this action helpful, consider giving it a star on GitHub!

+---
+This is a test.
+Used to test branch protection rules and workflows.